Methodology, Parameters, and Calculations

 dFDA Pragmatic Trial Cost per Patient: $929

 dFDA pragmatic trial cost per patient.
 Uses ADAPTABLE trial ($929) as DELIBERATELY CONSERVATIVE central estimate.
-Harvard meta-analysis of 108 trials found median of only $97/patient - our estimate may overstate costs by 10x.
+Ramsberg & Platt (2018) reviewed 108 embedded pragmatic trials; 64 with cost data had median of only $97/patient - our estimate may overstate costs by 10x.
 Confidence interval spans meta-analysis median to complex chronic disease trials.

 Uncertainty Range